Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis Appendix

-To assess the potential influences of the local-scale spatial correlations, I use the standard errors clustered at the county level based on the cluster-robust covariance matrix estimator (Arellano 1987).
-The finite-sample adjustment proposed by Hansen (2007) is implemented to the estimator.
-Table~\ref{tab:r_crve} summarizes the results for the demographic outcomes, labor outcomes, and early-life health outcomes under the cluster-robust variance covariance matrix estimator.
-All the results are materially similar to those of my baseline results presented in the main text.
+To assess the potential influences of the local-scale spatial correlations, the standard errors clustered at the county level based on the cluster-robust covariance matrix estimator are used (Arellano 1987).
+The finite-sample adjustment proposed by Hansen (2007) is implemented in the estimator.
+Table~\ref{tab:r_crve} summarizes the results based on the cluster-robust variance-covariance matrix estimator.
+All the results are materially similar to those of the baseline results in the main text.